Find a Provider

-Mbps is the abbreviation for “megabits per second.”
-This unit of measurement surveys the bandwidth capacity of an internet connection, determining how much data can be transferred each second.
+Mbps stands for “megabits per second.”
+This unit of measurement surveys the bandwidth capacity of an Internet connection, denoting how much data able to be transferred each second.

-Bandwidth is the maximum amount of data that can be transmitted via internet connection within a specified amount of time.
-Though often mistaken for internet speed, bandwidth actually refers to the volume of information that can be sent rather than the rate in which it is sent.
-Bandwidth is traditionally expressed in megabits per second (Mbps).
+Bandwidth identifies the maximum amount of data able to be transmitted via an Internet connection within a specified amount of time.
+Though often mistaken for Internet speed, bandwidth actually refers to the volume of information that can be sent rather than the rate in which it is sent.
+Speed tests denote bandwidth in megabits per second (Mbps).

 Though similar to ping, latency is the measure of time between a request and a result.
 Latency tells you how much time it takes for a signal to travel to your ISP’s server and back.
 Lower latency means shorter lag time, so, the lower that number, the better.
-Latency is measured in milliseconds (ms).
+Speed tests denote latency in milliseconds (ms).

-Though WiFi routers are robust pieces of technology, they are subject to slowed performance and breakdowns with age.
-While many basic issues can be solved with a simple router reset, others may require a full router replacement to get your connection back up to speed.
+Though WiFi routers are robust pieces of technology, they are subject to slow performance and breakdowns with age.
+While resetting the router solves many basic issues, others require a router replacement to get your connection up to speed.

 Like any ISP, Comcast Xfinity offers a number of service plans that work on a tier system—the faster the plan, the more expensive the bill.

-If your computer is infected with any type of malware or virus, your web connection will likely suffer.
-These malicious bugs can fester on your computer and curb your internet speeds.
-Spyware, in particular, can monopolize your internet connection and cause delays, ruining your PC performance altogether.
+If your computer contains any type of malware or virus, as a result, your web connection likely suffers.
+Note, these malicious bugs fester on your computer and curb your Internet speeds.
+Spyware, in particular, monopolizes your Internet connection and cause delays, ruining your PC performance altogether.

-Running your system through an antivirus check can help you determine whether or not a digital infection is the cause of your laggy web speeds.
+Running your system through an antivirus check helps you determine whether or not a digital infection is the cause of your slow web speeds.

 Poor PC performance oftentimes signals poor internet connection, too.
-If you’re dealing with a laggy rig that struggles to accommodate your everyday requests, your PC may be the problem, not your internet connection.
-To check if this is the case, run an Xfinity internet speed test on a different device.
-If the results are significantly faster than that of your PC test, it’s safe to assume that your computer is the problem middleman.
+If you’re dealing with a laggy rig that struggles to accommodate your everyday requests, your PC may be the problem, not your Internet connection.
+To check if this is the case, run an Xfinity Internet speed test on a different device.
+Note if the results are significantly faster than that of your PC test, assume that your computer is the problem.